What is the purpose of this privacy notice?

 The kind of information Affinity Trust may hold about you

-Personal details such as name, title, date of birth, gender, marital status, dependants, next of kin, emergency contact information
+- Personal details such as name, title, date of birth, gender, marital status, dependents, next of kin, emergency contact information

 We may also collect, store and use the following “special categories” of more sensitive personal information: